Brand Names: Clolar

 - Where can I get more information (Clolar)?

 What is clofarabine (Clolar)?

-Clofarabine is usually given after other cancer medicines have been tried without successful treatment.
+Clofarabine is usually given after other treatments have failed.

 Clofarabine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of clofarabine (Clolar)?